jasondebolt/cloudformation-search-and-replace-macro/README.md

 Examples of CloudFormation Macros

 ## What does this project do?
-- Demonstrates using CloudFormation macros to search and replace values in a CloudFormation template.
+- Demonstrates using CloudFormation macros to recursively search and replace values in a CloudFormation template.
 - Dynamically changes both the logical ID and name of an S3 bucket using a Lambda Macro.
 - See template-s3-bucket.json for search values of PHX_MACRO_RANDOM_7 and PHX_MACRO_PROJECT_NAME.
 - See /lambda/macros/lambda_function.py for replacement values.